 Sura 12, “Joseph,” is another late Meccan sura.
 It was revealed, says Maududi, “when the Quraish” — the pagan Arabs of Mecca, and the tribe of which Muhammad was a member — “were considering the question of killing or exiling or imprisoning him.”
 It tells the story of the patriarch Joseph, again — as we saw in sura 11 with the stories of other prophets — with a clear message relating to Muhammad and his opponents.

-Then verses 4-101 tell the story of Joseph.
-According to Maududi, one of the principal purposes of this account “was to apply it to the Quraish and warn them that ultimately the conflict between them and the Holy Prophet would end in his victory over them.
-As they were then persecuting their brother, the Holy Prophet, in the same way the brothers of Prophet Joseph had treated him….And just as the brothers of Prophet Joseph had to humble themselves before him, so one day the Quraish shall have to beg forgiveness from their brother whom they were then trying to crush down.”
-He points to verse 7, “Verily in Joseph and his brethren are signs for seekers,” as referring to the Quraysh, who should heed the warning given them in this sura.
+Then Allah tells the story of Joseph (vv.
+4-101).
+According to Maududi, one of the principal purposes of this account was — yet again — to warn people not to reject Muhammad.
+Its aim, he said, was to apply the story of Joseph being rejected by his brothers to Muhammad’s tribe that rejected him, the Quraysh, “and warn them that ultimately the conflict between them and the Holy Prophet would end in his victory over them.
+As they were then persecuting their brother, the Holy Prophet, in the same way the brothers of Prophet Joseph had treated him…And just as the brothers of Prophet Joseph had to humble themselves before him, so one day the Quraish shall have to beg forgiveness from their brother whom they were then trying to crush down.”
+He points to verse 7, “Certainly were there in Joseph and his brothers signs for those who ask,” as referring to the Quraysh, who should heed the warning given them in this sura.

 Anyway, then Joseph, sold into slavery in Egypt, is the target of an attempted seduction by the ruler’s wife (v.
 30).
-Another detail not contained in the Biblical account is that Joseph “would have desired her,” except that Allah warded him off “from him evil and lewdness.
-Lo!
-He was of Our chosen slaves” (v.
+Another detail not contained in the Biblical account is that Joseph “would have inclined to her had he not seen the proof of his Lord,” and Allah warded him off “from him evil and immorality.
+Indeed, he was of Our chosen servants” (v.
 24).
-The sharp dualism in Islam appears as Maududi sees a lesson in this: “Contrast the former characters [Jacob and Joseph] molded by Islam on the bedrock of the worship of Allah and accountability in the Hereafter with the latter molded by kufr [unbelief] and ‘ignorance’ on the worship of the world and disregard of Allah and the Hereafter…” She accuses him of impropriety (v.
-25), but Joseph’s innocence is established when it is found that his cloak is torn in the back, not in the front – he was, in other words, fleeing from her (vv.
+The sharp dualism in Islam appears as Maududi sees a lesson in this: “Contrast the former characters [Jacob and Joseph] molded by Islam on the bedrock of the worship of Allah and accountability in the Hereafter with the latter molded by kufr [unbelief] and ‘ignorance’ on the worship of the world and disregard of Allah and the Hereafter.”
+She accuses him of impropriety (v.
+25), but Joseph’s innocence is established when it is found that his cloak is torn in the back, not in the front — he was, in other words, fleeing from her (vv.
 27-28).
-Her husband laments: “Lo! this is of the guile of you women.
-Lo!
-The guile of you is very great” (v.
-28).
+Her husband laments: “Indeed, it is of the women’s plan.
+Indeed, your plan is great.” (v.
+28)

 The wife then holds a banquet for the women of the city, who are so awed by Joseph’s good looks that they begin cutting their hands (v.
 31).
 Ibn Kathir explains: “They thought highly of him and were astonished at what they saw.
 They started cutting their hands in amazement at his beauty, while thinking that they were cutting the citron with their knives.”
 The ruler’s wife felt exonerated: “When they felt the pain, they started screaming and she said to them, ‘You did all this from one look at him, so how can I be blamed?'”

-Verses 102-111 emphasize that all this is a warning.
+Allah emphasizes that all this is a warning (vv.
+102-111).
 Allah tells Muhammad that he revealed the story of Joseph to him “by inspiration,” for Muhammad was not present when Joseph’s brothers plotted against him, so how could he know how it happened unless he is a true prophet (v.
 102)?
 Still, most will not believe (vv.
 103, 105, 106), although this is not an invented tale, but a confirmation of existing Scripture (v.
-111) – which Scriptures, of course, to Muhammad’s great vexation, did not actually confirm his message.
+111) — which Scriptures, of course, to Muhammad’s great vexation, did not actually confirm his message.